What to do if you find a stray dog

-Please find more information the Government's webpage on controlling your dog in public
+Please find more information on the Government's webpage on controlling your dog in public

 By law all dogs must be microchipped - breeders must microchip puppies before they are sold at eight weeks.
-If you sell, re-home your dog, or move address, it will be an offence not to have the details on the microchip database updated.
+If you sell, re-home your dog, or move address, it is an offence not to update the details on the microchip database.

 The Control of Dogs Order 1992 states that "every dog while in a highway or in a place of public resort shall wear a collar with the name and address of the owner inscribed on the collar or on a plate or badge attached to it."
 A telephone number is optional but always advised.

-The Hart Dog Fouling Order 2001 requires all dog owners to clear up after their dogs in all areas of the district.
+Hart District Council's Public Space Protection Order 2020 requires all dog owners to clear up after their dogs in all areas of the district.

 Fines for failure to clear up after a dog can be up to £1,000.
-Hart maintains a policy of prosecuting offenders where there is sufficient evidence.
-Registered blind people are excluded from this legislation.
+Hart District Council maintains a policy of prosecuting offenders where there is sufficient evidence.

 Unfortunately, the Dog Warden Service does not deal with animal welfare issues so please contact the RSPCA on 0300 1234 999.